Gas and electricity arrears

-- Your supplier must not force you to have a prepayment meter to recover debt if doing so would be severely traumatic for you, due to your mental or psychological state.
+- Your supplier must not force you to have a prepayment meter to recover debt if doing so would be severely traumatic for you or a member of your household due to an existing vulnerability related to mental or psychological health.
 A more suitable method of collecting the debt should be arranged with you.

 - If your condition or vulnerability has prevented you from sorting out your energy debt with your supplier, they should not charge you for fitting a prepayment meter as a way of sorting out your debt.